-RAD 1103 Introduction to Radiologic Technology(3-0-3)

-This course is an introduction to the basic aspects and principles of radiologic technology, and the health care system including but not limited to radiation protection, patient care including human diversity, healthcare agency structure and function, radiology ethics and legal issues.
+RAD 1103 Introduction to Radiologic Technology(3-0-3) This course is an introduction to the basic aspects and principles of radiologic technology, and the health care system including but not limited to radiation protection, patient care, healthcare agency structure and function, radiology ethics and legal issues.
 Emphasis will be placed on effective patient and peer communication.
 Prerequisites: ENG 1013, MTH 1113, and BIO 2114.
 Pre or Corequistes: RAD 1110 and HSC 1003

-RAD 1110 Clinical Practice I (0-6-0)
+RAD 1110 Clinical Practice I

 Supervised clinical experience emphasizing radiologic procedures of the chest and abdomen.
 Prerequisites: Admittance to the Radiologic Technology Program.
+Corequisites: RAD 1103

-Corequisites: RAD 1103 used in patient positioning and radiation safety instruction for radiographic demonstration of anatomical parts of the chest, abdominal area, upper extremity, pelvic girdle, lower extremity, and shoulder girdle; and includes topographical anatomy, patient and part positioning, equipment selection and use, and patient-film orientation of radiographic anatomy.
+RAD 1113 Radiologic Procedures I (3-9-3)This course provides an investigation of the procedures used in patient positioning and radiation safety instruction for radiographic demonstration of anatomical parts of the chest, abdominal area, upper extremity, pelvic girdle, lower extremity, and shoulder girdle; and includes topographical anatomy, patient and part positioning, equipment selection and use, and patient-film orientation of radiographic anatomy.
 Prerequisites: ENG 1013, MTH 1113 OR MTH 1013, BIO 2114.
 Pre or corequisites: RAD 1103, RAD 1110